rocker-bell/rocker-bell/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on the necessary skills required
 - 🌱 I’m currently learning everything
 - 👯 I’m looking to collaborate on open source projects
 - 💬 Ask me about anything, i am open to talk
 - ⚡ Fun fact: I listen to music, draw and write
 -->

 ### Spotify Playing 🎧